 • All our water points are suitable for drinking.
 The water in the toilets is not drinking water.

-• A free deposit box scheme is run by Friends of the Earth from Thursday at 3pm.
-It faces the main campsite near the Woods Stage entrance to the village at Gate C.
+• A free lock up scheme is run by Friends of the Earth.
+It faces the main campsite near the Woods Stage entrance to the village.

 • Don’t leave valuables unattended in your tent.
 During the night, keep them in an inaccessible place such as your sleeping bag.